vulkano-rs/vulkano-www/content/guide/windowing/swapchain_creation.md

         min_image_count: caps.min_image_count + 1, // How many buffers to use in the swapchain
         image_format,
         image_extent: dimensions.into(),
+        image_usage: ImageUsage {
-        image_usage: ImageUsage::color_attachment(), // What the images are going to be used for composite_alpha,
+            color_attachment: true,  // What the images are going to be used for ..Default::default()
+        },
+        composite_alpha,
         ..Default::default()
     },